DeepBlackHole/Auto-Decline-Cookies/README.md

 * "Refuse"

-Click on them if found
+Clicks on them if found

-Repeat and check every 15 seconds
+Repeats every 15 seconds